SavingTool/hmrc-income-tax/README.md

 # HMRC Income Tax

-A TypeScript implementation of UK Income Tax & National Insurance calculations.
+An ultra-fast, tiny TypeScript implementation of UK Income Tax & National Insurance calculations.
 See it in action on [SavingTool.co.uk](https://savingtool.co.uk).

 Multiple versions of the HMRC rates can be supported, although only 2022/23 has been implemented (see `src/hmrc.ts`).